sylvainmacherel/sylvainmacherel/README.md

 ## Hi there 👋

+I am Sylvain, a Senior Electronic Repair Technician in a quantum computing company.
+Finance is one of my guilty pleasure, I will be mostly uploading projects on this topic.

+## Some Facts About Me

+- 🏋🏻‍♂️ Into CrossFit
+- ☕️ Not a coffee person
+- 📈 Finance guilty pleasure
+- 😍 Notion lover

 <!--
 **sylvainmacherel/sylvainmacherel** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.